 Valplast & Flexite – Durable & Esthetic Thermoplastic Removable Partial Dentures

 Valplast restorations are tough and durable.
 You will find that Valplast looks and feels great!

 Valplast gives you a comfortable and durable option for the replacement of missing teeth.

 If you grind and clench your teeth at night, ask your dentist about a Flexite thermoplastic Nightguard…it will protect your teeth and jaw.

 Valplast is an alternative solution that your dentist provides for removable partial dentures.
-Since the entire partial denture is metal free and tissue shaded, they are virtually undetectable by others.
+Since the entire partial denture is metal free and tissue shaded, they are virtually undetectable by others, you can be covered for a Valplast procedure depending on what Medicaid Dental option you have.
 Valplast is comfortable pliable and very durable.
 If you are missing just a few teeth, ask your dentist if Valplast would be a potential solution for you.

 Back To Top

 Removable Partial Dentures Precision Engineered By Stewart Brody, DDS